zimgong/AgiBot-World/README.md

   - [ ] ~1,000,000 trajectories of high-quality robot data
   - [ ] ACT、DP3、OpenVLA and some other baseline models
 - [ ] **AgiBot World Colosseum** (expected 2025)
-  - [ ] A comprehensive platform including teleoperation, training and inference tools.
+  - [ ] A comprehensive platform with toolkits including teleoperation, training and inference.
 - [ ] **2025 AgiBot World Challenge** (expected 2025)

 <!-- <p align="right">(<a href="#top">back to top</a>)</p> -->